All articles

 ✅ What Crop King Does Well: Consistent packaging, fast domestic shipping, a working (if slow) guarantee process, and a catalogue broad enough to cover beginners through intermediate growers.
 The autoflower line is genuinely one of the stronger domestically-bred catalogues available to Canadian home growers today.

 Is Crop King Seeds Worth It for Canadian Home Growers?
-Our Verdict
+Editorial Verdict

 Crop King occupies a specific and legitimate position in the Canadian cannabis seed market: it's the low-risk, high-familiarity domestic choice.
 Not the highest-quality genetics you can access from a Canadian address (that bar is held by boutique breeders), not the cheapest (international banks can undercut on price), not the best-supported (their ticket response time needs work).
 But it ships domestically, it operates in full view of Health Canada's regulatory environment, and its autoflower genetics genuinely perform.